josiahlindsey/azure-cloud-networking-hub-spoke-topology-lab/README.md

 # Azure Cloud Networking: Hub and Spoke Topology Lab

-Hey!
+Hello!
 In this lab, I built my own Hub and Spoke network in Microsoft Azure.
-This was my first project ever!
 This lab helped me learn so many important skills about Azure and networking.
 I learned how to create virtual networks, set up virtual machines, work with IP addresses, and control network traffic with security rules.

 ## Table of Contents